A Communication-First Account of Explanation

 The first term represents the listener's expected utility in the decision problem(s) he faces after hearing the explanation $m$ and updating his prior distribution $\mathsf{Prior}$ to a distribution $P_{L}(-\:|\:m)$.
 The second term is a baseline; it represents the listener's expected utility if he hadn't received any explanation, and instead used his prior distribution to decide how to act.
 So $\mathsf{Goodness}(m, \mathcal{M}, \mathbf{u}) > 0$ iff the explanation was helpful to the listener.
 When $\mathsf{Goodness}(m, \mathcal{M}, \mathbf{u}) = 0$, the explanation hasn't affected the listener's expected utility.
 When $\mathsf{Goodness}(m, \mathcal{M}, \mathbf{u}) < 0$, it would have been better for the speaker not to give an explanation at all.

-This means that $m$ is a good explanation to the extent that it helps the listener achieve his goals.
-So while actual causation plays a fundamental role, it does so only instrumentally, in the way it facilitates information transfer and, ultimately, success at a range of downstream tasks.
+This means that $m$ is a good explanation to the extent that it helps the listener achieve his goals.\footnote{Again, it's important to emphasise that the formalism allows for these goals to be very abstract (e.g. a manipulation game).} So while actual causation plays a fundamental role, it does so only instrumentally, in the way it facilitates information transfer and, ultimately, success at a range of downstream tasks.